Jayant Patil: Entry into politics

 In 1999, after the 12th Lok Sabha was dissolved and elections to the 13th Lok Sabha were called, Sharad Pawar, P. A. Sangma, and Tariq Anwar demanded that the party needed to propose someone native-born as the prime ministerial candidate and not the Italian-born Sonia Gandhi, who had entered party politics and replaced Sitaram Kesri as Congress president.
 In response, the Congress Working Committee (CWC) expelled the trio for six years from the party.

 In response Pawar and Sangma founded the Nationalist Congress Party in June 1999.
 Despite the falling out, the new party aligned with the Congress party to form a coalition government in Maharashtra after the 1999 Maharashtra Legislative Assembly election to prevent the Shiv Sena-BJP combine from returning to power.
 Sharad Pawar, however, did not return to state politics and Vilasrao Deshmukh of Congress was chosen as Chief Minister, with Chagan Bhujbal representing the NCP as the Deputy Chief Minister along with Home Affairs and Jayant Patil as the Finance Minister.

 In government

 Jayant Patil became the youngest finance minister of Maharashtra, presenting his first budget at the age of 39.
 He went on to present the Maharashtra budget ten times consecutively.
-In 2001, Jayant Patil met with a severe accident near Bangalore and had to undergo multiple operations on his fractured legs and was confined to a wheelchair for several months.
-He presented the finance budget of 2001 while he was still on the wheelchair.
+In 2001, Jayant Patil met with a severe accident near Bangalore and had to undergo multiple operations on his fractured legs and used a wheelchair for several months.
+He presented the finance budget of 2001 while still recovering.

 In the aftermath of the November 2008 Mumbai attacks, Patil held the Home portfolio for a brief while in the First Ashok Chavan ministry.

 In 2009, Jayant Patil was sworn in as the Rural Development Minister in the Second Ashok Chavan ministry and continued with the same in the Prithviraj Chavan ministry.
 In his tenure he implemented e-panchayats.
 The scheme improved the tax collection and plantation of over 1 crore trees was also planned.